zricethezav/sample-api/README.md

 ## Interacting with the API
 *The API runs on port 8080*
 ### Add
-The `/add` call adds a produce entry to the database
+The `POST` call adds a produce entry to the database
 * **URL**

-    /add
+    /produce

 * **Method**